tomjoht/documentation-theme-jekyll/mydoc/mydoc_glossary.md

 sidebar: mydoc_sidebar
 permalink: /mydoc_glossary/
 toc: false
+folder: mydoc
 ---

 You can create a glossary for your content.
 First create your glossary items in a data file such as glossary.yml.

 Then create a page and use definition list formatting, like this: